The Art of Sales-CS Handoffs: Sales Vs (CS) Customer success

 Strategic Adaptations

 Different deals require distinct customer success strategies.
-Tailoring your approach based on the type of deal not only optimizes customer engagement but also ensures better alignment with customer needs and expectations.
+Tailoring your approach to customer relationship based on the type of deal involved not only optimizes customer engagement but also ensures better alignment with customer needs and expectations.

 Customizing Customer Approach